Azure-Samples/Microchip-PIC-IoT-Wx/README.md

         <img src=".//media/image27.png" style="width:2in;height:2in" alt="A screenshot of a cell phone Description automatically generated" />

-    -   Right-click the myiot project and select “Set as Main Project”
+    -   Right-click the AzureIotDps project and select “Set as Main Project”

-    -   Right-click the myiot project and select “Make and Program Device”.
+    -   Right-click the AzureIotDps project, select "Set as Main Project" and select “Make and Program Device”.
 This will first automatically clean and build the project.
 After the “BUILD SUCCESSFUL” message appears in the Output window, the application HEX file will be programmed onto the PIC-IoT board.
 Once programming has finished, the board will automatically reset and start running its application code.
 After a few seconds, you can check if the PIC-IoT board has successfully connected to your Wi-Fi Access Point by observing 3 colored LED’s on the board:

         -   BLUE: Solid ON all the time (WIFI)
         -   GREEN: Solid ON all the time (COMM)
-        -   RED: Toggling every few seconds (DATA)
+        -   ORANGE: Toggling every few seconds (DATA)

 ### Step 5: Verify the connection between PIC-IoT and Azure